mkj-dev/top-cv-creator/README.md

 # top-cv-creator
-CV creator made with Vite and React.
+CV creator made with Vite and ReactJS.
+The application allows you to create simple CV document and download it in PDF format.